 She froze.
 Callie knew that any sudden movement and she would be struggling to stay above water.
 Although she could swim, all the layers she had on for warmth would weigh her down and she would more than likely be pulled under.
 She had no idea how deep the pond was, but she and the dog were pretty far from the shoreline.
 She weighed her options.
 Thankfully, the dog seemed to understand that he was still in danger and remained perfectly still in her arms.

 She looked at the dog and then back at the crack.
-She took a tentative step, the dog shifted slightly, the ice creaked.
+She took a tentative step, the dog shifted slightly.
+The ice creaked.
 She stopped, feeling helpless and unsure of her options.
-It was then she decided she would crawl her way back.
+It was then that she decided she would crawl her way back to the shore.

 Her back was still to the shore.
-She didn't want to risk the extra movement of turning around, so she lowered herself to stooping, holding the dog tightly, then realized she couldn't crawl with the dog in her arms and she couldn't risk putting him down and they both fall victim to the crack.
+She didn't want to risk the extra movement of turning around.
+The extra movement might crack the ice, so she lowered herself to stooping, holding the dog tightly.
+The position was awkward and she then realized she couldn't crawl with the dog in her arms and she couldn't risk putting him down.
+They could both fall victim to the deadly crack in the ice.

 "Stay where you are!" came a shout behind her.
 "I'm coming out for you."

 Callie didn't turn, though she wanted to.
 She followed instructions.
 The voice kept talking to her.
 Telling her not to panic.

 "When I reach you, slowly turn and give me your dog."

 "Ok," Callie yell, "but he's not my dog."
 She didn't know why she added that.